 By doing your due diligence upfront, you can help protect your rights in the event that something goes wrong.
 For instance, if you're considering entering into a quitclaim deed, you'll want to make sure that you understand all the implications first.
-Otherwise, you could end up losing your property or becoming liable for someone else's debt.
+Otherwise, you could end up losing your car or becoming liable for someone else's debt.

-How To Write a Bill of Sale
+How to Write a Bill of Sale